-After an incubation period of 4-10 days there is usually a sudden onset of fever, headache, muscle and joint pains.
+Between 4-10 days after the mosquito bite a sudden onset of fever, headache, muscle and joint pains may occur.
 A rash may develop.
 Within a few days the illness usually resolves and serious complications are uncommon.
-In a few cases dengue can progress to a more serious form with shock, which can be fatal.
+In 1 – 2 % of cases dengue can progress to a more serious form, severe dengue, which can be fatal.

-There is no specific anti-viral treatment.
-Symptoms like headache and fever can be treated symptomatically.
-Hospital care is indicated in severe illness or if complications occur.
+There is no specific treatment but people who have symptoms should consult a doctor.
+Headache and fever can be treated symptomatically.
+Hospital care is indicated if severe illness or complications develop.

 The best way to avoid infection is to prevent mosquito bites.
 As the transmitting mosquitoes bite from dawn until dusk, long clothing should be worn and repellents should be used all day.

 Medical attention must be sought for any feverish illness experienced whilst travelling or on your return home.

 There is no vaccine against dengue fever for travellers.

 A vaccine for people living in dengue affected countries aged between 9–45 years (who have had dengue before|) is available in some affected countries.